tjungbauer/helm-charts/charts/cyclonedx/README.md

 CycloneDX provides advanced, supply chain capabilities for cyber risk reduction.
 We are using the Software Bill of Material (SBOM) parts.
 SBOM is a complete and accurate inventory of all first-party and third-party components is essential for risk identification.

-This chart will install CycloneDX BOM Repo server, that enables you to store SBOM inventories on your cluster.
+This chart will install CycloneDX BOM Repo server, which enables you to store SBOM inventories on your cluster.

-For detail information check: [CycloneDX SBOM](https://cyclonedx.org/capabilities/sbom/)
+For detailed information check: [CycloneDX SBOM](https://cyclonedx.org/capabilities/sbom/)

-And for an example on how to use it during a pipeline run check: [Generating a SBOM](https://blog.stderr.at/securesupplychain/2023-06-22-securesupplychain-step7/)
+For an example of how to use it during a pipeline run check: [Generating an SBOM](https://blog.stderr.at/securesupplychain/2023-06-22-securesupplychain-step7/)

 ## Dependencies